ejwinter/SiaNotifier/README.md

           "goLiveDate" : "2018-01-01T06:00:00Z",
           "phase" : "Verification"
         }, {
-          "mnemonic" : "APCZ",
+          /** each panel gets seperate notification based on their go live date in production */ "mnemonic" : "APCZ",
-          "goLiveDate" : "2018-08-01T05:00:00Z",
+          /** by default, we notify between 4 and 6 months of this date */ "goLiveDate" : "2018-08-01T05:00:00Z",
-          "phase" : "Clinical"
+          /** we only notify for "Clinical" panels */ "phase" : "Clinical"
         }, {
           "mnemonic" : "MYHZ"